End of Life Mastery

 Upon the death of my sister, I realised that I had ‘midwifed’ her through all of the end of life stages, through a terminal illness diagnosis, treatment options, holistic care, bedside vigiling, funeral preparation and a home wake.
 There was great clarity for me, in the value of supporting and creating meaning throughout the entire journey, the transition from life to death.
 The experience of this caregiving journey has been documented in my book, Many Rivers to Cross.

 In my current role, I serve to educate and support my community in dealing with end of life processes.
-This includes providing services as an end of life doula, a death educator, mentor and advocate, a life transition celebrant for funeral and memorial services and supporting others through grief and loss journeys.
+This includes providing services as an end of life doula, a death educator, mentor and advocate, to assist with pre-planning end of life options, running workshops and providing space for grief journeying and expression of emotions through grief circles.